Universality for critical heavy-tailed network models: Metric structure of maximal components: Metric space limit for critical percolation clusters

 \subsection{Coupling with the multiplicative coalescent}

-Recall the definitions of $t_c(\lambda)$ and $t_n$ from \eqref{eq:def-crit-time}, and \eqref{eq:def-subcrit-time}.
+Recall the definitions of $t_c(\lambda)$ and $t_n$ from \eqref{eq:def-crit-time} and \eqref{eq:def-subcrit-time}.
 Now, let us investigate the dynamics of $\bld{f}(t) $ starting from time $t_n$.
 Notice that, in the time interval $ [t_n,t_c(\lambda)]$, components with masses $f_i(t)$ and $f_j(t)$ merge at rate and create a component with $f_i(t)+f_j(t)-2$ open half-edges.
 Thus $\bld{f}(t)$ does not exactly evolve as a multiplicative coalescent, but it is close.
-Now, we define an exact multiplicative coalescent that approximates the above process: \begin{algo}[Modified process] \normalfont Conditionally on $\mathcal{G}_n(t_n)$, associate a rate $2/(s_1(t_n)-1)$ Poisson process $\mathcal{P}(e,f)$ to each of pair of unpaired-half-edges $(e,f)$.
+We define an exact multiplicative coalescent that approximates the above process: \begin{algo}[Modified process] \normalfont Conditionally on $\mathcal{G}_n(t_n)$, associate a rate $2/(s_1(t_n)-1)$ Poisson process $\mathcal{P}(e,f)$ to each pair of unpaired-half-edges $(e,f)$.
 An edge $(e,f)$ is created between the vertices incident to $e$ and $f$ at the instance when $\mathcal{P}(e,f)$ rings.
-We denote the graph obtained at time $t$ by $\bar{\mathcal{G}}_n(t)$. \end{algo} \begin{proposition} There exists a coupling such that $\mathcal{G}_n(t)\subset\bar{\mathcal{G}}_n(t)$ for all $t>t_n$ with probability one. \end{proposition} \begin{proof} Recall the construction of $\mathcal{G}_n(t)$ from Algorithm~\ref{algo:dyn-cons}.
-We modify (S1) as follows: whenever two half-edges are paired, we do not kill the corresponding half-edges and discard the associated exponential clocks.
+However, the half-edges are not discarded after the pairing.
+At time $t>t_n$, the obtained \emph{modified} graph $\bar{\mathcal{G}}_n(t)$ consists of the edges of $\mathcal{G}_n(t_n)$, and the edges created by this algorithm between times $t_n$ and $t$. \end{algo} \begin{proposition} There exists a coupling such that $\mathcal{G}_n(t)\subset\bar{\mathcal{G}}_n(t)$ for all $t>t_n$ with probability one. \end{proposition} \begin{proof} Recall the construction of $\mathcal{G}_n(t)$ from Algorithm~\ref{algo:dyn-cons}.
+We modify (S1) as follows: whenever two half-edges are paired, we do not kill the corresponding half-edges and do not discard the associated exponential clocks.
 Instead we reset the corresponding exponential clocks.
-The graphs generated by this modification of Algorithm~\ref{algo:dyn-cons} has the same distribution as $\bar{\mathcal{G}}_n(t)$, conditional on $\mathcal{G}_n(t_n)$.
-Moreover, the above also gives a natural coupling such that $\mathcal{G}_n(t)\subset\bar{\mathcal{G}}_n(t)$, by viewing the event times of Algorithm~\ref{algo:dyn-cons} as a thinning of the event times of the modified process. \end{proof} Henceforth, we will always assume that we are working on a probability space such that Proposition~\ref{prop-coupling-order} holds.
-The connected components at time $t_n$, $(\mathscr{C}_{\sss (i)}(t_n))_{i\geq 1}$, are regarded as blobs.
-Thus, for $t\geq t_n$, the graph $\bar{\mathcal{G}}_n(t)$ should be viewed as a super-graph with the superstructure being determined by the edges appearing after time $t_n$ in Algorithm~\ref{algo:modified-MC}.
-Let us denote the ordered connected components of $\bar{\mathcal{G}}_n(t)$ by $(\bar{\mathscr{C}}_{\sss (i)}(t))_{i\geq 1}$.
-The components of $\bar{\mathcal{G}}_n(t)$ can be regarded as a union of the blobs.
-For a component $\mathscr{C}$, we use the notation $\bl(\mathscr{C})$ to denote the collection of indices corresponding to the blobs within $\mathscr{C}$ given by $\{b: \mathscr{C}_{\sss (b)}(t_n)\subset\mathscr{C}\}$.
-Denote
+The graphs generated by this modification of Algorithm~\ref{algo:dyn-cons} have the same distribution as $\bar{\mathcal{G}}_n(t)$, conditionally on $\mathcal{G}_n(t_n)$.
+Moreover, the above also gives a natural coupling such that $\mathcal{G}_n(t)\subset\bar{\mathcal{G}}_n(t)$, by viewing the event times of Algorithm~\ref{algo:dyn-cons} as a thinning of the event times of the modified process. \end{proof}